Recipe Review: Brown Sugar BBQ Chicken from Delish

 Walking in, I was pleasantly surprised how much bigger it was from the outside.
 They have a small bar and a semi open kitchen.
 I always love this characteristic in a restaurant.
 Who doesn’t like to see how their food is being prepared?
 It has a small, neighborhood vibe with young people and families eating.

 Once seated, we got the full description of how the noodles are made.
 It is much more of a detailed process than I ever realized!
-They use Figi water, yes, Figi water to boil the noodles.
-I couldn’t believe it!
+They use FUGI water to boil the noodles.
 Once they are ready, they are aged for three days to maximize the flavor.
 The broth is simmered for 10 hours with whole pork bones, chickens or vegetables to create a flavorful experience.
 I was intrigued after this.

 To start the meal, we tried their new summer items.
 We had the Pork Chashu (slow braised pork) & Kimchee and Salmon Tacos, Takoyako (octupus balls- like a donut with octopus inside), and Poke Bowl.
 My favorite was the tacos.
 I loved the flavors and thought they were perfect summer.
 It was like something I could eat at a festival in the summer heat.
 The Pork Chashu had a smoky flavor and was cooked perfectly, it melted in my mouth.
 As the Takoyako, I am not much of an octopus fan, but the other guests LOVED it.